kyrose/kemmer/recipes/l-White Sandwich Bread.md

 - [ ] In a large mixing bowl combine half of the flour—or 2 cups, this measurement is not critical—with sugar and salt.
 Mix in 1 egg, the melted butter, and the yeast mixture then mix with a wooden spoon.
 Once the mixture starts to begin to form a dough switch from mixing with the spoon to your hands.

 - [ ] Once your dough has reached the right consistency transfer it to a floured surface.
 It should be sticky and elastic but not sticking to your fingers.
-Knead the dough for 10-15 minutes.
+Knead the dough until it passes th window pane test, about 10-15 minutes.

 - [ ] Form the dough into a smooth, round shape, gently tucking loose ends underneath.